-20. Learn keyboard shortcuts.
+21. Learn keyboard shortcuts.
 For example, you can quickly change selection in the Center pane using arrow keys with the Cmd key.

-Change focus between the Center and Right panes using Option+[and Option+].

-- 21. Check the gray Left pane buttons when not available checkbox in the General tab of the Preferences window for Left pane buttons to be disabled until the appropriate items in the Center pane are selected. - 22.
-Double-click on an item in the Center pane to show it fullscreen. - 23.
-Check watch file in the Right pane for an input file if you want to trigger processing (Run>Auto Run checked) or set it to 'Needs update' (Run>Auto Run unchecked) whenever it changes. - 24.
+- 22. Change focus between the Center and Right panes using Option+[and Option+]. - 23.
+Check the gray Left pane buttons when not available checkbox in the General tab of the Preferences window for Left pane buttons to be disabled until the appropriate items in the Center pane are selected. - 24.
+Double-click on an item in the Center pane to show it fullscreen. - 25.
+Check watch file in the Right pane for an input file if you want to trigger processing (Run>Auto Run checked) or set it to 'Needs update' (Run>Auto Run unchecked) whenever it changes. - 26.
 Check View>Show Row/Col Changes to show changes in the number of rows and columns in the Center pane.

-- 25. Change the Center pane color scheme in the Colors tab of the Preferences window. - 26.
+- 27. Change the Center pane color scheme in the Colors tab of the Preferences window. - 28.
+Experiment with changing Optimize processing for from Minimum memory use to Maximum speed to see if that improves performance.
+It may use up all your memory. - 29.
 Select View>Toggle UI Theme to swap between light and dark user interface themes.

-27. Select File>New Window to open a new Main window.
+30. Select File>New Window to open a new Main window.